9 FAM 504.4†

 (2)† (U) Collect Documents and Forms Electronically:

 (a)† (U) In electronic (paperless) processing, NVC will scan the original petition and documentation provided by USCIS;

-(b)† (U) The petitioner and agent upload scanned images of the forms and documents to CEAC;
+(b)† (U) For PIVOT cases, the petitioner and agent upload digital images of the forms and documents to CEAC;

 (c)† (U) NVC will ingest the images provided by the petitioner and agent to the PIVOT record and review the documentation for accuracy;